Progress tracking

 History in the training screen

-- View the full workout summary.
+- View the full workout summary by tapping the session header.

 - Copy that session's sets to your current workout.